barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-20. If it doesn't match the interal IP address listed for the VM in the GCP console, you'll have to start another VM using the other startup script with different 'awk' commands.

-21. Run the following command to see the list of alias commands you and students can run from the VNC terminal (host named 'controller').
+21. Run the following command to see the list of alias commands you and students can run from the VNC desktop.

 ```bash
 alias